Best Golf Drivers For Beginners 2024

 Reasons to avoid

-In terms of looks, the Inesis has a glossy black crown and a dark face.
-We think it’s a very clean aesthetic that smartly highlights the simple arrow-style alignment aid.
-One important thing to note, though, is that despite the adjustable weights on the sole, the hosel is fixed.
-The clubface also sits a little closed at address, which we know many will like but some won't.
+In terms of looks, there's nothing flashy about it.
+It has a glossy black crown and a dark face, giving a very clean aesthetic that we feel smartly highlights the simple arrow-style alignment aid.
+It looks great over the ball and should inspire confidence to any new golfer.
+There are adjustable weights on the solebut the hosel is fixed so there are no options to change the loft settings.
+We also noticed that the clubface sits a little closed at address, which won't be for everyone.

 - Read our full Inesis 900 Driver Review